 The Snap Test

 The snap test is done by gently pulling the chain away from the bar.
 Pull it as far as it can go and then release it.
-In case you fail to pull the chain, it simply means that it is too tight.
+In case you fail to pull the chain, it simply means that the chain is too tight.

 Now, when you do manage to pull it away from the bar, one of these two things might happen.
 The chain may snap back snugly in place meaning it is properly tensioned which is good.

-Or, the chain may go limp meaning it is loose and poorly tensioned.
+Or, the chain may go limp meaning the chain is too loose and poorly tensioned.

 The Pull Test